 Plenty of oral surgeries require the use of dental anesthetics.
-There are a number of different sedatives used in oral procedures, each with its own effects on the body.
+There are many different sedatives used in oral procedures, each with its own effects on the body.
 Sedatives keep the patient semi-conscious, while general anesthesia puts the patient in a fully unconscious state.
 But what goes on in the brain while the patient is under the effects of sedatives or anesthesia during an oral surgery?

-Some patients love to know the ins and outs of sedation used in dental surgeries, and this post is absolutely for them.
-Knowledge is half the battle, and in this case, it helps reduce dental anxiety surrounding sedatives.
+Some patients love to know the ins and outs of sedation used in dental surgeries, and this post is absolutely for you if you count yourself among that particular tribe.
+Knowledge is half the battle, and in this case, it helps reduce any anxiety surrounding dental sedatives.

 The Spectrum of Consciousness During Oral Surgery Sedation

-When patients come in for surgery, they’re put under what is referred to as “conscious sedation.”
+When patients come in for surgery at our Cincinnati clinic, they’re usually put under what’s called “conscious sedation.”
 It’s a drug-induced state of consciousness where patients are incredibly relaxed.
 They’re still able to respond with intention to verbal commands, and they maintain their breathing and other natural reflexes.
-Oral sedatives used in dentistry are considered highly safe for patients.

 General anesthesia used in mouth surgeries, however, is different.
-When a patient is put under general anesthesia, they’re completely unconscious.
+When a patient is put under general anesthesia, they’re completely unconscious for the duration of the procedure.
 They require a machine to help them breathe, and they have no protective reflexes.
 General anesthesia is used in only the most complicated cases.
-IV sedation during oral surgery is used for maximum patient comfort, and it maintains crucial bodily functions.

 When a patient is given an oral sedative before a dental procedure, the effects kick in quickly.
-Patients feel deeply relaxed and drowsy, and they experience a significant reduction in anxiety.
-Their time perception is slightly skewed, and time passes quickly.
+Patients feel deeply relaxed and drowsy, and they experience a significant anxiety reduction.
+Their perception of time is slightly skewed, and time passes quickly.

 How Dental Sedatives Work

-Dental surgical practitioners go through rigorous training for sedative administration.
-They’re expertly trained to slowly adjust the dosage to achieve maximum effect with minimal risk.
+Thanks to its importance, dental surgical practitioners are rigorously trained for sedative administration.
+They’re experts at slowly adjusting the dosage to achieve maximum effect with minimal risk.

 Why Amnesia is a Common Side Effect of Dental Sedation

-It would be tough to find someone who wants to remember their surgical dental procedure.
+It‘s hard to find someone who actually wants to remember their surgical dental procedure.
 Thankfully, one of the most common effects of sedatives is the ability to cause amnesia in patients.
 During dental IV sedation, the ability to form new memories is greatly inhibited.
 Patients might remember bits and pieces, but most of the operation is a blur.

-The hippocampus is a familiar region in the brain to most.
-It’s the region that converts short-term memories into long-term memories.
+The hippocampus is the region of the brain that converts short-term memories into long-term memories.
 The sedatives commonly used in dental surgeries disrupt the hippocampus and its functions.
 This disruption prevents the formation of new long-term memories, a concept known as anterograde amnesia.
-This is actually a huge win for patients—they avoid the mental trauma and anxiety that comes along with the sights, sounds, and feelings of a dental operation.
+This is actually a huge win for patients since it causes them to avoid the mental trauma and anxiety that comes along with the sights, sounds, and feelings of a dental operation.

 The Safety Net for Dental Sedatives